peter-szrnka/firebase-hosting-api-java/FIREBASE_SETUP.md

 Download the file and save it as "service-account.json" and save into "src/main/resources" folder.

-Run the application, and you have to see many HTTP 200's.
+Run the sample v0.7 application, and you have to see many HTTP 200's.

 ![log_example.png](assets/log_example.png)